Neurrone/beets-audible/readme.md

 ## Usage

 When importing audiobooks into Beets, ensure that the files for each book are in its own folder.
 This is so that the files for a book are treated as an album by Beets.
 Avoid putting files from multiple books in the same folder.

+The following sources of information are used to search for book matches in order of preference:

+1. Album and artist tags
+2. If tags are missing from the file, enabling the fromfilename plugin will attempt to deduce album and artist from file names
+3. If all else fails, use the folder name as the query string

+If you're not getting a match for a book, chances are that it is bad data in tags.
+Correct the artist and album tags before trying again.

+## Plex Integration

+If the directory where Beets imports audiobooks to is also where you've set Plex to serve content from, you can enable the [plexupdate plugin](https://beets.readthedocs.io/en/stable/plugins/plexupdate.html) to notify Plex when new books are imported.